maueroats/teaching/content/ecs/scratch/quiz-2.md

      different values.
 Example: "flying" is the variable.
 A value of "50" means flying slow and "300" means flying fast.

      2b.
-Write code for Anne that prevents her from going up the ladder (past the cover) without a key.
+Write code for Anne that lets her climb the ladder if she has the key, and also prevents her from going up the ladder (past the cover) without a key.
+Begin with the "when up key pressed" block.

      {{% figure src="roof-ladder-1.jpg" width="100" %}}
      {{% figure src="roof-ladder-2.jpg" width="100" %}}